skalenetwork/documentation/validators/schain-upgrade.md

 1. Validators need to update docker-compose version on their machines to 1.27.4, because we started using new docker-compose syntax (cpu_shares functionality in particular).

 2. Validators need to remove .skale/node_data/skale.db before skale node update , because we updated db schema and until we have the migration ready we need to fast through this step by removing the folder.
+    You can use `rm .skale/node_data/skale.db` command to do it.

 3. Resource allocation file should be re-created on all nodes - this should be done automatically during node update :
     -   Why resource allocation should be updated?
       -   In this update, we’re adding CPU and memory limits for the IMA container (this will also affect sChain container allocation)
       -   We’re changing the approach to estimating available memory on the machine
       -   The resource allocation file generation procedure and structure were revised
+      -   **Note:** If DISK_MOUNTPOINT was changed in .env it’s required to do skale resources-allocation generate before update.

 4. Ensure that the `live-restore` option is enabled in `/etc/docker/daemon.json`.
 See more info in the [docker docs](https://docs.docker.com/config/containers/live-restore/)